-In response to the coronavirus (COVID-19) pandemic, and the difficulties in screening incoming travelers, the Trump administration has issued a series of proclamations restricting travel from various countries to the United States.
-These are, for the most part, countries with serious outbreaks.
-The prohibition primarily affects people (other than U.S. citizens or permanent residents) who've been in those countries within the 14 days prior to arriving and requesting U.S. entry.
+In response to the coronavirus (COVID-19) pandemic, and the difficulties in screening incoming travelers, the U.S. government (originally the Trump administration, then the Biden administration) issued various proclamations restricting travel from various countries to the United States.
+These were, for the most part, countries with serious COVID-19 outbreaks.
+Fortunately, all such bans have now been lifted, though a few COVID-related travel restrictions remain, as discussed in this article.

 Also bear in mind that U.S. Customs and Border Protection (CBP) officials will continue to screen entrants from all countries around the globe, and can individually declare someone inadmissible for health or other reasons.

-These travel bans do not affect most U.S. citizens and residents and families, including:
+These travel bans were ordinarily drafted so that they did not affect most U.S. citizens and residents and families, including:

-Nevertheless, people in these groups can expect long waits at the airport or other port of entry to the U.S., and to be screened and possibly quarantined or asked to quarantine at home.
+Nevertheless, people in these groups faced long waits at the airport or other port of entry to the U.S. to be screened and possibly quarantined or asked to quarantine at home.